Simple Tips to Make Your Room Look Bigger and Brighter

 While it may seem counterintuitive, you never ever want to hang your curtain rods on or right above the top of the window frame, no matter the size of windows.
 Visually, it shortens the height of the ceiling, and it will make your room feel a bit, well, sad.

 In this home office, Light filtering curtains allow plenty of daylight to enter the space and the rod is hung wide enough and high enough above the window to make the space feel large and open.
-(Interior Design by Carla Bast | Carla Bast Design)
+Interior Design by Carla Bast | Carla Bast Design

 Here’s a trick that designers use to make your window and the entire space appear larger than it is.
 If you hang your drapes approximately 3″ – 4″ from the ceiling your room will look taller, and your window will look larger.
 Measure from the floor all the way up to 3″ – 4″ below the ceiling for your finished length.
 If you have crown molding, you’ll want to hang the curtain rod just below it.
-If you have extra tall ceilings, or the space doesn’t allow you to hang your drapes this high, you can hang the drapery rod approximately 4″ – 5″ above the window trim.
+If you have and extra tall ceiling height, or the space doesn’t allow you to hang your drapes this high, you can hang the drapery rod approximately 4″ – 5″ above the window trim.
 Using this “how to hang curtains” method will give the illusion of height we are going for.

-The go-to rule of thumb for hanging your curtain rods is to place them high and wide.
+A quick guide for hanging curtains the right wayThe good rule of thumb for hanging your curtain rods is to place them high and wide.
 The result is a room that feels larger and more open from wall to wall.
 This is the same sized window; doesn’t the window on the right look so much bigger?

 How to hang curtains when you have crown molding?

-In addition to the height, though, you want to ensure you’re placing your curtain rods at least 4-6 inches or more inches past your window trim on each side.
+In addition to the right height, though, you want to ensure you’re placing your curtain rods at least 4-6 inches or more inches past your window trim on each side.
 The goal is to have your curtains frame your window so that when they are open, you still get full light and visibility and still cover the sides of the window trim.
 Do each of these and your room will feel luxurious and spacious.
 If you remember the mantra “go wide and go high,” you should be right on target.

 Ready-made standard height curtains come in a range of sizes, from cafe (think half kitchen window coverings that go to the window sill) all the way to 96-inch curtains and beyond.